 Let’s talk about the benefits of upping your SAT and ACT test prep game.

-Computer Simulations And STEM Test Scores
+Computer Simulations and STEM Test Scores

 Researchers have long recognized that games can improve fine motor skills and hand-eye coordination, but few could have guessed that fun and high STEM test scores could go together.
 In a study conducted by SRI International, experts found that students partaking in targeted computer simulations showed vast improvements in both science and math test scores.
 These improvements were even more significant when students worked in groups to complete the required tasks included in these simulations.

 Puzzles, both physical and virtual, can boost a wide area of learning areas.
-A study from the University of Chicago suggests that, in young children, regular puzzle play greatly enhances spatial skills, which, in turn, serve a predictor for children's future performance in STEM subjects.
-Experts claim that puzzles prove similarly effective in later years. including, of course, adolescence.
+A study from the University of Chicago suggests that, in young children, regular puzzle play greatly enhances spatial skills, which, in turn, serves as a predictor for children's future performance in STEM subjects.
+Experts claim that puzzles prove similarly effective in later years, including, of course, adolescence.